 Remember, with any of these tests you are simply trying to pick up the slight change that has taken place in the body.
 You aren’t looking for a dramatic difference, but with practice, you should be able to pick up on the subtle difference between “yes” and “no” answers.
 If you can master The Elbow Test, it should be a great tool to have.

-The Ring-In-Ring Test: Make a closed ring or circle shape with the thumb and middle finger on one hand.
+Make a closed ring or circle shape with the thumb and middle finger on one hand.
 Make the same shape with the thumb and middle finger of the other hand.
 Join the rings together like two links in a chain.
-You can do this in two different ways:
+You can use this manual muscle testing technique in two different ways:

 1. Choose one hand to be the resistance ring and one hand to be the pressure ring.
 The pressure ring will remain locked closed, while the resistance ring will break for a “no” answer and remain closed for a “yes” answer.